Hotsheetiq/chat-5.0-review-ai-chat/replit.md

 - **Mike Character Introduction**: Completely reimagined assistant as Mike with natural conversational personality
 - **Architecture Breakthrough**: Successfully implemented Twilio ConversationRelay for true human-like conversation
 - **ElevenLabs Integration**: Now using ElevenLabs Adam voice (pNInz6obpgDQGcFmaJgB) with API key for genuine human-like quality
-- **Conversational AI System**: WebSocket-based real-time interaction replaces text-to-speech entirely
+- **WebSocket Stream System**: Fixed proper SocketIO WebSocket connection for real-time audio streaming
 - **True Human-Like Voice**: No more robotic TTS - this is authentic conversational AI with natural voice generation
 - **Perfect Greeting**: "It's a great day here at Grinberg Management!
 My name is Mike.
 How can I help you?" - friendly, helpful, complete
 - **Professional Call Transfer System**: Seamless transfer to (718) 414-6984 for non-apartment questions